 Why Do Dogs Love Belly Rubs?

-Rolling over on their back and offering their belly is a sign that your dog really trusts you, and not just a sign of submission.
+When your dog rolls over on their back and offers you their belly it’s a sign that your dog trusts you, not just a sign of submission.
 Tummy rubs feel good and they don’t mind showing you this vulnerability for a nice old fashioned belly rub.
 The fact that the behavior is submissive does not mean that the dog is enjoying the petting any less.
 Seems like a pretty fair trade off right?

 A dog can express more with his tail in seconds than his owner can express with his tongue in hours. – Unknown Author

 While there might not seem to be anything scientific about a belly rub there has been evidence supporting why our dogs love them so much.
 Dogs and other mammals have a specific brain neuron that responds to the stimulation of hair follicles.
 That reaction helps explain why our dogs love being pet so much.

 If Your Dog Doesn’t Love Belly Rubs Don’t Force It